 Each scalar market will have a minimum and maximum value.
 This range determines the volatility profile of the market (tighter bands offer more leverage).
 If the actual outcome ends up at or below the market’s minimum value, the shares will be worth zero.
 If the actual outcome ends up at or above the market’s maximum value, the shares will be worth two times their value at the midpoint of the range.
 To ensure an appropriate level of volatility, Pdot will select markets with minimum and maximum values defined by the 5th and 95th percentile outcomes, based on a proprietary analysis performed at the time of market creation.
 This means that we can expect a 5% chance that the shares will be worth zero at expiration date.
 Likewise, we can expect a 5% chance that the shares will increase 2x from the midpoint price (which is typically the index’s entry point) at expiration date.

 The current value of each index is simply a weighted sum of the adjusted share prices – normalized between 0 and 1 – for each market in the index’s portfolio (see the example formula above).
 To control volatility and to ensure that the index’s value will never fall to zero, the index will always keep 10% of the portfolio allocated to “Stable Value”.
-This means that the index’s value will never fall by more than 90% in a given 3-month period.
+This means that the index’s value will never fall by (or rise by) more than 90% in a given 3-month period.

 A portfolio manager may change the composition of an index at any time (although most changes are expected to occur during the quarterly rollover period).
 To do this, the total value of the portfolio is reallocated to the new set of markets based on current share prices.
 Note that a portfolio rebalance will have no immediate impact on the value of the index.
 The most up-to-date list of each index’s underlying positions (and their relative weightings) will always be visible on Pdot Index.